 As you may have guessed, the “digital nervous system” refers to the internal knowledge management system.
 By using it, companies can efficiently centralize their know-how and ensure information flows freely within their organization.

-For companies that want to successfully enter new markets and get ahead of their competition, one of the best ways to do this is to look inwards, enhance knowledge distribution, and localize their support documentation.
+For companies that want to successfully enter new markets and get ahead of their competition, one of the best ways to do this is to look inwards, enhance knowledge distribution, and localize their support documentation and knowledge bases.

 Multilingual support documentation can include different types of guidelines (e.g. tone of voice standards, saved replies, answer guides), FAQs, product details, instructions, procedures, policies, or help docs.
 When it is properly created, managed, updated, and localized, it enables you to create amazing customer experiences.

 Today, we’re taking a closer look at the way you can use Lokalise to manage multilingual support documentation in your chosen customer support tool.

 We’ll provide you with a brief overview of Salesforce Knowledge Articles, Intercom Articles, and Zendesk Guide, and explain how you can leverage the benefits of these tools by bridging the language gap with Lokalise.